|

 when he travels to Los Angeles to present his drawings to wealthy builder James

 Belushi.
-And after he rents a flat in grumpy Dean Stockwell's apartment building,
+After renting a flat in grumpy Dean Stockwell's apartment building,

-neighbour, a happy-go-lucky German, and an angry truck driver who was recently
+neighbour, a happy-go-lucky German, and an angry truck driver who has just been fired

 This obscure film by the Swedish Ersgård

-brothers is worth a look, if not because of the story in itself, then
+brothers is worth a look – not necessarily for the story itself, but for

-this is the nostalgic musical score and set direction, which together
+this is the nostalgic musical score and the careful set direction, which together

-quirky level.
-There are lots of characters, entanglements and
+quirky wavelength.
+There is an abundance of characters, entanglements and

 situations, and although our protagonist's choices sometimes seem more

-driven by the plot than by common sense, the film's stylized nature
+driven by the plot than by common sense, the film's stylised nature

 allows it to get away with that.
 The Ersgård brothers made a few more

-movies in the years following this, before disappearing from the scene.
+movies in the years that followed, before quietly disappearing from the scene.

 Re-reviewed: